Applying for an HMO Licence

 - You may also require planning permission.

-Trusted Landlord Scheme Discount (must be accredited on the date the application is submitted) - 35% off the Basic Fee.
+Variation to Licence Trusted Landlord Scheme Discount £100 (must be accredited on the date of the completed application)

 Temporary Exemption